United Nations Employees

 Foreign Earned Income Exclusion (FEIE)

 One of the most significant benefits available to them is the Foreign Earned Income Exclusion (FEIE).
 This provision allows eligible taxpayers to exclude a certain amount of their foreign-earned income from US taxation.
-The maximum exclusion for the 2022 tax year is $112,000 per taxpayer.
+The maximum exclusion for the 2023 tax year (which needs to be reported in 2024) is $120,000 per taxpayer.
 To qualify, the individual must meet either the physical presence test or the bona fide residence test, which have specific requirements regarding the amount of time spent abroad.

 Table of Contents